sithmel/async-deco/README.md

 var myfunc = limitToTwo(function (..., cb) { .... });
 ```
 You can initialise the decorator with 1 argument:
+* number of parallel execution [default to 1].
+It can also be an object: {max: number, queueSize: number}.
-* number of parallel execution [mandatory]
+  * "limit" will be the number of parallel execution
+  * "queueSize" is the size of the queue (default to Infinity).
+If the queue reaches this size any further function call will return an error without calling the original function
 * a getKey function [optional]: it runs against the original arguments and returns the key used for creating different queues of execution.
 If it is missing there will be only one execution queue.
+If it returns null or undefined, the limit will be ignored.

+logger('limit-drop', { queueSize: queues[cacheKey].length, parallel: executionNumbers[cacheKey], key: cacheKey });

-It logs "limit" when a function gets queued with { number: number of function queued, key: cache key }
+It logs "limit-queue" when a function gets queued or "limit-drop" when a function gets rejected (queue full).
+It'll also log these data: { queueSize: number of function queued, key: cache key, parallel: number of functions currently running }

 Dedupe
 ------